‘The Young And The Restless’ Star Eric Braeden Proves The Great Victor Newman Can Do It All

 Another follower asked, “Did you have a grocery list?
 I guess you did have it in your head.”

-Many fans chimed in telling the actor how handsome he looked in his casual jeans and sneakers, which he paired with a tight black t-shirt.
+Many fans chimed in telling the actor how handsome he looked in his casual jeans and sneakers, which he paired with a tight black T-shirt.
 They also appreciated seeing the star eating right because they hope to see him as Victor on Y&R for many years to come.
 Not surprisingly, many fans were jealous of the grocery store’s other patrons since they had daytime royalty in their midsts.

 According to The Inquisitr’s daily Y&R recap, today Victor welcomed Nikki back home to the Ranch after her harrowing time in prison.
 When J.T.
 (Thad Luckinbill) ended up alive, Christine (Lauralee Bell) had no grounds to keep the women in jail.
 Victor gifted Nikki with a beautiful piece of jewelry to show his love and appreciation of her.
 Together, they worried about Victoria (Amelia Heinle) and all she’d gone through with J.T., and they vowed to help make sure that Victoria recovers and thrives after this challenging year.